veilco/veil-js/README.md

 All of these methods also take a optional `page` argument, which you can use to fetch additional pages.

+## Shares primer

+Veil markets each have two tokens: LONG and SHORT.
+By holding shares of LONG or SHORT tokens, you hold a "position" in a market.
+When a market ends, its LONG and SHORT shares are redeemable for ETH, with the rates depending on the market's result.

+In yes/no markets (such as, "Will ETH be above $100 at the end of 2018?"), the payout goes entirely to one share token, LONG if the market resolves to "Yes", and SHORT if the market resolves to "No".

+In scalar markets (such as, "What will be the price of ETH at the end of 2018?"), the payout is split between LONG and SHORT tokens according to where the result falls within the market's "bounds" (set by `minPrice` and `maxPrice`).

+> Note: Together, 1 LONG share and 1 SHORT share are always redeemable for exactly 1 ETH.

+The price of a Veil share token is therefore always somewhere between 0 and 1 ETH/share, depending on what the market predicts that each token's payout will be.

+Share token prices are expressed as integers between 0 and 10000, where 10000 means 1 ETH/share.
+A token with a price of 6000 can be purchased for 0.6 ETH/share.

+## Units and types

+- Dates are returned as an integer number of milliseconds since the Unix epoch.
+- Numbers are returned as strings for precision.
+We recommend using a library such as [bignumber.js](https://github.com/MikeMcl/bignumber.js/) to perform math on them.

 ## Methods

 All methods return promises, and can be used with `async/await`.